phonedotcom/API-SDK-ruby/docs/ExpressservicecodesApi.md

 # **list_account_express_srv_codes**
 > ListExpressServiceCodes list_account_express_srv_codes(account_id, , opts)

-Get the Express Service Code associated with your account in list format
+Get the Express Service Code associated with your account in list format.

+Get the Express Service Code associated with your account in list format.
 See Express Service Codes for more detail.

 ### Example
 ```ruby